maelswarm/magsearch/README.md

 ## Notes ##

-Some of torrenthounds trackers are invalid.
+Some of torrenthounds trackers are invalid. <br>
 UI looks best in iTerm.

 ## License ##